 This condition is problematic because it can interfere with sleep and impact eye health.
 People may not get as much sleep, or sleep as soundly as they’d like, due to the pain and discomfort caused by the eyes drying out during the night.

 Nocturnal lagophthalmos generally indicates an underlying medical condition, such as a thyroid problem or an autoimmune disorder.
-If upon waking you experience irritated, dry, tired, red, or painful eyes, or if you suspect you might be sleeping with your eyes open, speak with Ray D. Williams, OD at Regional Eye Center today.
+If upon waking you experience irritated, dry, tired, red, or painful eyes, or if you suspect you might be sleeping with your eyes open, speak with our team of eye doctors at Regional Eye Center today.

 What Happens When You Sleep With Your Eyes Open?